 Mergers and Corporate Restructuring: Mergers and acquisitions will be subject to careful review by the research analyst to determine whether they would be beneficial to shareholders.
 FTCI will analyze various economic and strategic factors in making the final decision on a merger or acquisition.
 Corporate restructuring proposals are also subject to a thorough examination on a case-by-case basis.

-Environmental, Social and Governance Issues: As a fiduciary, FTCI is primarily concerned about the financial interests of its Advisory Clients.
-FTCI will generally give management discretion with regard to social, environmental and ethical issues although FTCI may vote in favor of those issues that are believed to have significant economic benefits or implications.
-FTCI generally supports the right of shareholders to call special meetings and act by written consent.
-However, FTCI will review such shareholder proposals on a case-by-case basis in an effort to ensure that such proposals do not disrupt the course of business require a disproportionate or inappropriate use of company resources.
-The FTCI will consider supporting a shareholder proposal seeking disclosure and greater board oversight of lobbying and corporate political contributions if FTCI believes that there is evidence of inadequate oversight by the company’s board, if the company’s current disclosure is significantly deficient, or if the disclosure is notably lacking in comparison to the company’s peers.
-The FTCI will consider on a case-by-case basis any well-drafted and reasonable proposals for proxy access considering such factors as the size of the company, ownership thresholds and holding periods, responsiveness of management, intentions of the shareholder proponent, company performance, and shareholder base.
+Governance Matters: FTCI generally supports the right of shareholders to call special meetings and act by written consent.
+However, FTCI will review such shareholder proposals on a case-by-case basis in an effort to ensure that such proposals do not disrupt the course of business or require a disproportionate or inappropriate use of company resources.
+FTCI will consider on a case-by-case basis any well-drafted and reasonable proposals for proxy access considering such factors as the size of the company, ownership thresholds and holding periods, responsiveness of management, intentions of the shareholder proponent, company performance, and shareholder base.